kavinaidoo/pmap/README.md

 ---

 ### Credits
-This project would not be possible without the contributors of it's numerous dependencies.
+This project would not be possible without the contributors to it's numerous dependencies.
 A list can be found in [CREDITS](https://github.com/kavinaidoo/pmap/blob/main/docs/CREDITS.md).